Hello and welcome to my website!

-My name is Stacey Bremner and I am a Yoga teacher with 255 hours of certified training and hundreds & hundreds of hours of workshops, seminars and self study.
-I am passionate about helping stressed out people discover how to manage the stress in their lives and start their own unique self-healing journey using Somatic Yoga and guided meditation techniques.
+My name is Stacey Bremner and I am a certified Yoga Teacher, Yoga Nidra Facilitator and Somatic Movement Educator.
+I am passionate about helping individuals discover how to manage the stress in their lives and aches & pains in their bodies using Somatic Movement flows and guided meditation techniques.

-I teach Somatic Yoga to individuals and groups – from youth to seniors – so they can regain voluntary control over their own neuromuscular system.
+I teach classes to individuals and groups so they can regain voluntary control over their own neuromuscular system.
 Conditions such as muscle and joint pain, limited mobility and poor posture, have usually been learned and habituated.
 This means they can be un-learned and corrected, allowing your body and mind to relax and age gracefully.
 I know from personal experience and from witnessing my student’s or client’s progress that Somatic exercises can create long-term lasting change.
 The body knows what to do to remain healthy and strong .
 The body WANTS to be healthy and strong .All you have to do is to listen, respond to its needs and trust the innate wisdom of your body.
 Every body has the capacity to self heal.

 I’d like to tell you a bit about my story…